 Classic Rooms in the main house are spread over the first and second floors and some have views over the mountains.
 The 2 top-floor ones interconnect, though feel a little smaller due to their lower ceilings.
 In the bergerie, the remaining Classic Rooms are on the ground floor and open onto a lawned terrace with tables and chairs scattered about in the shade of olive trees.
 Inside, an easy elegance spreads itself from wall to wall: light colours, super beds dressed in white linen and padded quilts, perhaps a padded pink headboard or an apple-green bedside table.

-Terrace Rooms, both on the upper floor in the bergerie, are larger and have spacious private balconies shaded by bougainvillea.
+Superior Rooms, both on the upper floor in the bergerie, are larger and have spacious private balconies shaded by bougainvillea.
 We were in one of these and loved the baking theme that runs throughout, from the screen covered in puddings which separates the bed from the large tub, to the thick wooden chopping boards used as toppers for the bedside tables, and the rolling pin acting as a towel rail.
-The other Terrace Room features a splendid stone fireplace and a daybed, while the newest room has a gorgeous panoramic terrace.
+The other Superior Room features a splendid stone fireplace and a daybed, while the newest room has a gorgeous panoramic terrace.
 We think these rooms are definitely worth the extra money.

 Finally, there are 2 Junior Suites, one in the main house, one in the bergerie.
 Both are huge rooms with grand freestanding baths hidden behind a screen.
 If you want to splash out, this is where you do so (quite literally).
 There’s a walk-in shower, too, plus a grand bed and French windows.
 The suite in the bergerie opens onto an impressive balcony, while the one in the main house opens onto a private lawned terrace.